-- Work in a team of up to 2 students.
-It is strongly advised that each group consist of individuals who have similar schedules and project interests. - This project involves designing an embedded system using the ZYBO (or any Zynq-7000 based) Board.
-The embedded system must include the following: - Digital System: An architecture that performs a certain function (e.g. CORDIC, matrix multiplication, etc.).
-It includes a Datapath and Control Circuit (State Machine).
-As an option, a portion of the hardware can be run-time alterable. - ✓ Bus Interface: You need to design an interface to link the digital system to the ARM processor inside the Zynq device. - Software Routine: This includes a relatively simple routine to control the digital system, like streaming data to the peripheral and extracting data out of it, and (optionally) performing run-time hardware alteration.
-You can use the UART, USB, or SD card to feed and display data. - The team can re-use available code provided that: i) the team explicitly acknowledges it, and ii) the reused code does not constitute the main datapath and control circuit.
+- Work in a team of 2 students.
+It is strongly advised that each group consist of individuals who have similar schedules and project interests. - This project involves designing an embedded system using the ZYBO (or ZED) Board.
+The embedded system must include the following: - ✓ Digital System: This is an architecture that performs a certain function (e.g. CORDIC, matrix multiplication, etc.).
+It includes a Datapath and Control Circuit (State Machine). - ✓ Bus Interface: You need to design an interface to link the digital system to the ARM processor inside the Zynq device. - ✓ Software Routine: This includes a relatively simple routine to control the digital system, like streaming data to the peripheral and extracting data out of it.
+You can use the UART, USB, or SD card to read/write data. - The team can re-use available code provided that: i) the team explicitly acknowledges it, and ii) the reused code does not constitute the main datapath and control circuit.
 Consult the instructor if in doubt. - Projects will be evaluated on the basis of the methodology, execution, oral presentation, and documentation.